-A Park District representative (the HR Manager, manager, or Department Head, but not the employee's direct supervisor) may directly contact the employee's health care provider to obtain information required by the medical certification form.
+A Park District representative (the HR Manager Director of HR, IT and Risk, manager, or Department Head, but not the employee's direct supervisor) may directly contact the employee's health care provider to obtain information required by the medical certification form.
 Further, if a medical certification is incomplete or insufficient, the District must notify the employee in writing, specify what information is lacking, and give the employee seven calendar days (unless not practicable under the particular circumstances) to provide the additional information.
 If the employee does not provide a complete certification after this process, the District may deny FMLA leave.